 These mandarins hail from Xinhui, Guangdong Province, picked in 2017.
 The pu-erh is from Yunnan (of course!), 2015 vintage.
 Each mandarin weighs approximately 7 to 9 grams, though they will vary.

-Note: you may notice some white crystallization on the exterior of the mandarin.
+Note two things: 1.
+You may notice some white crystallization on the exterior of the mandarin.
 Fear not!
 It is crystallized citrus oil, naturally occurring from the drying process.
+2. Our most recent shipment from China has the mandarins wrapped in cloth, not gold foil.
+So the photo is different cosmetically from what you will receive even though the tea is the same.